projectnessie/iceberg-catalog-migrator/README.md

 [WARNING]
-a) Executing catalog migration when the source catalog has some in-progress commits can lead to a data loss as the in-progress commit will not be considered for migration.
+a) Executing catalog migration when the source catalog has some in-progress commits can lead to a data loss as the in-progress commits will not be considered for migration.
-So, while using this tool please make sure there are no in-progress commits for the source catalog
+So, while using this tool please make sure there are no in-progress commits for the source catalog.

 b) After the migration, successfully migrated tables will be deleted from the source catalog and can only be accessed from the target catalog.
-Have you read the above warnings and are you sure you want to continue? (yes/no):
+Are you certain that you wish to proceed, after reading the above warnings? (yes/no):
 ```

-Once the user wants to continue, other information will be printed on the console.
+If the user chooses to continue, additional information will be displayed on the console.

 ```
 Continuing...